2020PB/police-brutality/all-locations.md

 Police claimed the individuals were blocking the street, but presented no supporting footage and the lack of charges casts doubt on the claim.
 A tweet from the police states the juvenile protestor was arrested for Assault of an officer, while the adult was arrested for resist, delay and obstruct.

-tags: shove, push, arrest, child
+tags: shove, push, arrest, child, protestor

 id: nc-raleigh-8